 Now, I know, I know.
-Depending on where you work, these might seem like some lofty visions.
+Depending on the school climate and inequities where you work, these might seem like some lofty visions.
 I've been there.
 I've felt all the frustration, overwhelm, and exhaustion of teaching.
 And to tell you the truth, if you'd told me to imagine these things back then, I probably would have laughed at you.
 And cried a little on the inside.
-My students' lives were beyond hard.
+My students' lives were beyond hard, with the stark realities of racism and poverty affecting so many aspects of their worlds.
+The inequities in school funding and resources were ever present in my school and district.
+And then there was of course just the regular adversity involved in teaching.
 Teaching was one of the biggest challenges of my life.

 I'm not laughing at these ideas any more, though, because I've helped hundreds of passionate educators - even when feeling frustrated, overwhelmed, and exhausted - turn these visions into reality.